Chumbyte/DiGS/README.md

 Thanks to the [SIREN codebase](https://github.com/vsitzmann/siren) and the [IGR](https://github.com/amosgropp/IGR)/[SAL](https://github.com/amosgropp/IGR) codebases off whom we built upon.

-This work was funded by the European Union’s Marie Skłodowska-Curie Actions Individual Global Fellowship (MSCA-IF-GF) “3DInAction - DLV-893465”
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 893465.

 ## License and Citation